Uvishwanth/task-management-app/readme.md

 ## Overview
-This is a full-stack To-Do App that allows users to manage their tasks efficiently.
+This is a full-stack Task-managemet App that allows users to manage their tasks efficiently.
 The app provides CRUD (Create, Read, Update, Delete) operations and consists of both frontend and backend components.

 ## Features